 Do you live in a city or region that has banned – or is planning to ban – plastic straw use?

-Did you think they could do so much harm to our environment or your skin?
-Many people do not pay attention to wet wipes and baby wipes when switching to a green regime.
+Did you know wet wipes could potentially cause harm to the environment or to your skin?
+Many people overlook wet wipes and baby wipes when switching to a green hygiene or beauty regimen.

 Have you ever felt guilty about using disposable coffee cups?
 Well, you wouldn’t be alone, and not without good reason either.